Table Rock Lake duck boat accident: Investigation and aftermath

+Legal

 A federal indictment against the boat's captain, Kenneth Scott McKee, was announced on November 8, 2018.
 McKee was charged with 17 counts of misconduct, negligence, or inattention to duty by a ship's officer, resulting in death.
 According to the indictment, McKee allegedly "failed to properly assess incoming severe weather both prior to and after entering the water" of the lake and he "entered the vessel onto the water while there was severe weather, including high winds and lightning approaching the area".
 In June 2019, Curtis P. Lanham, general manager of Ride the Ducks Branson, and Charles V. Baltzell, operations supervisor who was acting as a manager on duty, were indicted by a federal grand jury for multiple felonies related to the accident.
 McKee was also subject to additional charges.